yuntal/Yunus-Talay-semester-project-2/README.md

 ## Description

 On this website the user should be able to view a list of products, and add them to the shopping bag.The user should also be able to log in  and  logout successfully.
+Once the login is successfull, user credentials will be stored in localstorage.

 ## Built With